JaredCubilla/jsonresume-boilerplate/README.md

 If however, you are not familiar with NPM, take a look at [their docs](https://www.npmjs.org/doc/).

+When your JSONResume Theme is published, you can easily view at http://themes.jsonresume.org/theme/themename, where themename is your theme name.
+Anyone will be able to use it now.

 ## Closing Remarks

 If you have any questions about theme development feel free to ask the JSONResume team, or possibly submit an issue here.